cstrelioff/chrisstrelioffws-sandbox/2014/09/04/virtualenv_and_virtualenvwrapper_on_ubuntu_14_04.rst

 .. more::

-Assuming you want to proceed, my goal will is to setup and use virtualenvwrapper_ (see `virtualenvwrapper docs`_ for more info), a set of shell tools wrapped around the  virtualenv_ package.
+Assuming you want to proceed, my goal is to setup and use virtualenvwrapper_ (see `virtualenvwrapper docs`_ for more info), a set of shell tools wrapped around the  virtualenv_ package.
 Both the `Doug Hellman post`_ and the `simonsoftware post`_ provide some motivation for